hashicorp/terraform-k8s/docs/workspace-sync.html.md

 workspaces.
 The functionality depends on Terraform Cloud to ensure consistent approaches to state locking, state storage, and execution.

-**Why sync Kubernetes workspaces to Terraform Cloud?** This functionality will re-execute updates to infrastructure and Terraform Cloud non-sensitive variables.
-It provides a first-class Kubernetes interface to updating Terraform Cloud.
+**Why sync Kubernetes workspaces to Terraform Cloud?** Syncing Kubernetes workspaces to Terraform Cloud provides a first-class Kubernetes interface for updating infrastructure managed by Terraform Cloud by re-executing updates to infrastructure configuration and Terraform Cloud non-sensitive variables.

 **How does it work?** The workspace sync is done using a Terraform Operator in the [terraform-k8s project](https://github.com/hashicorp/terraform-k8s).
 The